kini5gowda/ALBA-RL-for-VOS/README.md

 Implementation of ALBA: RL for VOS.
 Accepted in BMVC 2020.
 This uses a simple RL based approach for unsupervised video object segmentation.
 Please refer https://arxiv.org/pdf/2005.13039.pdf for the paper.

+To see some sample results and a video explaining the method, please visit: https://sites.google.com/view/alba-bmvc/home

 Please cite the following if you find our work useful.
 @article{gowda2020alba,
   title={ALBA: Reinforcement Learning for Video Object Segmentation},